 “It really was a real eye opener for me, I’ve been fishing for many years and like to think of myself as reasonably competent but I learned so much from John’s tuition particularly about watercraft and understanding how to read the situation and the water plus great tips on technique.
 And I caught a pb!
 The whole two days were a great experience, I would definitely recommend it.”

-To check availability please email email@example.com or fill in the reply form below.
+To check availability and pricing please email email@example.com or fill in the reply form below.